 What is a Sleep Disorder Center?

-If you’ve been struggling with sleepiness or sleep disturbances, your physician may recommend that you undergo a sleep study – a polysomnography – at Delta Medical Center’s Sleep Lab.
+If you’ve been struggling with sleepiness or sleep disturbances, your physician may recommend that you undergo a sleep study – a polysomnography – at Delta Med Center’s Sleep Lab.
 An in-center sleep study will allow you a complete evaluation of your sleep.
 You’ll stay the night with us at our sleep center and our staff will fully evaluate you for the presence of sleep-related disorders.

 In order to best understand a sleep study, we feel it’s important to understand the stages of sleep.
 REM (rapid-eye movement) sleep occurs when you are dreaming and, with the exception of your ocular muscles, your muscles do not move.
 NREM (non-rapid eye movement) sleep has four stages that can be detected via EEG waves.
 REM and NREM sleep cycles about every 90 minutes each night, between 4-5 times a night.